Air Conditioning Repairadmin2021-10-01T20:58:13+00:00

 Since the air conditioning system is optional, it doesn’t affect the safety of your car.
 However, a compromised air conditioning system can tax your engine, and certainly mess up your day.
 Here are some of the most common problems we see:

 Leaks: Your air conditioning system often winds around the entire engine.
 Considering how important it is to maintain pressure, even a tiny leak can cause a problem.
 Identifying the origin of a leak is usually the hardest part of fixing an A/C system.

 Low refrigerant: Proper levels of refrigerant are needed in order to keep the system running fluidly.
 Recharging refrigerant is harder than replacing other fluids; one must carefully monitor pressure and keep the system closed.

-Bad smells: It might seem like a silly problem, until you start getting allergies in your car.
-During the winter, microbial growth can occur in the system, which needs to be flushed in order to restore clean, fresh air.
+Bad smells: During the winter, microbial growth can occur in the system, which needs to be flushed in order to restore clean, fresh air.

 Come in today for an A/C tuneup so that you can enjoy the summer in style!